Definitions

 IT Security

-Security provided by IT systems can be defined as the system's ability to protect confidentiality and integrity of processed data, provide availability of the system and data.
-Together these are referred to as the CIA characteristics (qualities).
+Security provided by IT systems can be defined as the system's ability to protect confidentiality and integrity of processed data, and provide availability of the system and data.
+Together these are the CIA characteristics.

 Design patterns have significantly influenced security pattern development.
-Our OSA approach combines structured control catalogues with visual design patterns.
+OSA combines structured NIST 800-53 control mappings with visual architectural diagrams to create reusable solutions for recurring security design problems.

-IT Security Requirements describe functional and non-functional requirements that need to be satisfied in order to achieve the security attributes of an IT system.
+Security requirements describe functional and non-functional requirements that must be satisfied to achieve the security properties of an IT system.

 Glossary